kenlowrie/smd/docs/section/nslink-doc.md

 Hyperlinks are created using the [smdlink.b] namespace in [smd.b], while specifying the attributes desired to describe the link.
 The [smdlink.b] namespace is a subclass of [smdhtml.b], and therefore it shares all the same characteristics, such as the [big.red(t="&lt;")] attribute to emit the open tag HTML and [big.red(t="&gt;")] to emit the close tag HTML.
 For more information on the [smdhtml.b] namespace, refer to the [link.ug_ns_html._qlink(_qtext="[smdhtml.il] chapter")] in the user manual.

-You can create a variable in the @link namespace using the following syntax:
+You can create a variable in the [smdlink.b] namespace using the following syntax:

 [terminal.wc_open(t="Creating variables in [smdlink.il] namespace")]
     [encode_smd(t="@link _=\"name\" href=\"http://example.com\"")]